acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 1        | 9             |
 | 2        | 3             |

+Steps:
+- Joined the customer_orders and the runner_orders tables in order to find which pizzas were ordered and if they were successfully delivered
+- Counted the pizza ids
+- Grouped by pizza_id to see how many of each pizza was delivered
+- Filtered for pizzas that were not cancelled

+Insights:
+- Looking at the rest of the data shows that pizza_id 1 is Meatlovers and pizza_id 2 is Vegetarian
+- pizza_id 1 (Meatlovers) is the more popular pizza
 ---
 #### 5. How many Vegetarian and Meatlovers were ordered by each customer?